What Is A Tree Well? What you need to know about a Hidden yet very real danger

 Why are tree wells dangerous?

-Falling into a tree well can be extremely dangerous, as it is difficult to escape once trapped.
-Skiers and snowboarders can become submerged in the deep snow, making it difficult to breathe and move.
+Falling into a one can be extremely dangerous, as it is difficult to escape once trapped.
+Skiers and snowboarders can become stuck in the deep snow, making it difficult to breathe and move.
 If not rescued quickly, the trapped individual can suffocate or suffer from hypothermia, which can be life-threatening.

 If you fall in, often you go head first which drastically increases the danger.
 Since water is sound dampening, others often can’t hear calls for help.